 Community Leader

-One of Abrams’ notable accomplishments early in her professional journey was the production of the hip-hop theater play “Goddess City,” in which she wrote and starred.
+One of Abrams’ notable accomplishments early in her professional journey was the production of the hip-hop theater play “Goddess City,” in which she wrote and starred in 2011.

 The play addresses women’s issues related to love and self-esteem.
 It was recognized as the first of its kind.
 It earned the Fun, Fearless, Female Award from Cosmopolitan Magazine.